ppost0/sign-up-page/README.md

 # sign-up-page

-When I've completed this project, I will have demonstrated an understanding of and ability to implement forms along with various form controls and form validations.
+Practice to implement forms along with various form controls and form validations.

+Site is modeled as a [Sign-Up Page](https://ppost0.github.io/sign-up-page/) for a site to find a partner to play video games with.